BITSS-OPA/opa-deworming/code/06_npv_deltaearnings.md

 The target parameter to reproduce corresponds to the NPV of deworming, and can be found in the file `Baird-etal-QJE-2016_fiscal-impact-calculations-UPDATED-KLPS-3_2018-01-04.xlsx`, sheet, `Calcs-Table 5`, cell `C51`.
 CHECK IF THIS IS CORRECT.

-** NOTE: THOUGH THE MODEL IN THE TEXT SHOWS THAT COSTS HAVE BEEN DISCOUNTED OVER TIME, THIS IS NOT YET REFLECTED IN THE FUNCTIONS IN THE CODE! **

 # The model

 Since we expect the predominant benefits of deworming to surface in the longrun, viz-a-vis net labor market gains, the total Net Present Value is given by the difference between net long-term gains and the cost of deworming.